Accepting Mobile Payments

-Payment processors usually assess a fee for each transaction, generally about 2.75 percent.
+Payment processors usually assess a fee for each transaction.
 For many small businesses, this is likely to be less expensive than traditional payment card transactions.
 Businesses with a consistent volume of payment card transactions may wish to upgrade to a plan with a monthly service charge and lower fees for individual transactions.

 The latest generation of card readers also offer the ability to except chip-enabled cards, offering an additional degree of security for each transaction.

 Popular service choices include Square, PayPal Here, Intuit GoPayment and others.